pluginkollektiv/antispam-bee/readme.txt

 A complete documentation is available on [pluginkollektiv.org](https://antispambee.pluginkollektiv.org/documentation/).

 ## Changelog ##

+### 2.11.4 ###
+IMPORTANT: If you use the country check and are behind a proxy or similar, you need to use the `pre_comment_user_ip` filter to get the correct IP from a header like `HTTP_X_FORWARDED`.
+  * Fix: Read client IP for country check from `REMOTE_ADDR` only (filterable via `pre_comment_user_ip`)
+  * Fix: No spam reason in spam notification email, and related PHP warning
+  * Fix: Remove outdated info from readme
+  * Enhancement: Show upgrade notice on plugin overview page
+  * Maintenance: Tested up to WordPress 6.3

 ### 2.11.3 ###
   * Fix: Multiselect for "Delete comments by spam reasons" was not saving values